JamesMConroy/notes/notes.md

 ## OPTIONS

-#### -a, --add
+#### -a[!], --add[!]
 Creates a new note file.
 If file extension is not specified then it will use the default (see notesrc).
-If additional file(s) are specified will be inserted on the finale note.
-If note exists then it will be truncated.
+If additional file(s) are specified in the command line will be inserted on the final note.
 Use it with `-e` to invoke the editor or with `-` to get input from *stdin*.
+If note exists then an error will created; use `!` to avoid this and truncate the existing file.

 #### -A, --append
 Same as `-a` but appends to an existing (or not) note.
-If note does not exists then it will create.
+If note does not exists then it will be created.

 #### -v, --view
 Shows the *note* with the default *$PAGER* or the one specified by `rule` (see